renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 ==========

 There we have it, a simple little dag system for coordinating our project's deliverables.
-To see a finished version of the code from this article mocked up using SQLite as the data source, check out the example repo on [my github](https://github.com/renzmann/make-dag).
-From here, the next step is to add a few more output examples, such as code that produces `.png` files for including into presentations, or migrating the `mypy.py` into a fully-fledged, pip-installable module - but we'll save that for another article.
+Next week I will add a finished version of the code from this article mocked up using SQLite as the data source on the [chinook][chinook] dataset.
+These examples will also include to add a few more output, such as code that produces `.png` files for including into presentations and migrating the `mypy.py` into a fully-fledged, pip-installable module.

 [^1]: Except Windows.
 You'll need to get it via mingw/cygwin or via the Windows